 Out of all the doctors, my dentist, may the universe bless his soul, recommended trying an elimination diet by recording what I eat and how it makes me feel.
 He was shocked when I showed him my meds.
-So, my nutritional transformation journey, like many other endeavors, began with a notepad and a pen.
+So, my nutritional transformation journey, like many other endeavors, began with pain, a notepad, and a pen.
 I carried my treasured notes with me everywhere.
 Slowly, I gave up all my meds, and 20 years later, I still keep a log (now in digital excel form).
 As a result of this exercise, over many years, I became vegetarian some 20 years ago.

 In 2015, I gave up dairy and picked up fasting.
 I had a skiing accident and decided to take a chance with the ACL stem cell regenerative procedure.
 Apparently, cheese and dairy products cause inflammation and kill good cells.
 While fasting can bring more good cells and keep bad cells (little buggers that can grow into cancer) in check.
-While at the same time, maintaining a healthy weight.
+While at the same time maintaining a healthy weight.

 In 2020, I finally cleaned up my plate from vegan junk.

 Internet, libraries, podcasts, experts on health, and diet are everywhere.
 We live in the golden age of information.
 From the tips of our fingers, we can access material from ancient practices to modern science.
 I love to immerse myself in the world of wellness.
 This is one of my passions.
-Often, I feel like a scientist with my body being a lab.
+Often, I feel like a scientist, with my body being a lab.
 If the concept sounds interesting, my gut feeling switch is on, and the research is solid, I experiment.
 Specifically, I record what I eat and how it makes me feel: waking up in the morning, energy level, clarity of thoughts, dreams, energy levels going to sleep.
 You can also try this simple method of tracking your food in a notepad or a spreadsheet.
-The following are my recommendations for further research
+The following are my recommendations for further research.

 “We hear people clamoring about “protein,” and yet most don’t know that the tens of thousands of proteins (plural) are synthesized from just 20 amino acids.
 No animal makes all 20, and plants make the 9 amino acids that must come from our diet.
 All whole plant food contains all 20 amino acids, and this is why the ten largest mammals walking the planet—including five rhinoceroses, two elephants, the hippopotamus, the giraffe, and the gaur—don’t eat animal flesh, and yet are still plenty muscular.
 A diet rich in vegetables, fruits, whole grains, legumes, mushrooms, nuts, seeds, herbs, and spices has an abundance of healthy phytonutrients and restricts nutrients that may be detrimental to health.

+Get Ray Cronise and Julieanna Hever’s latest book, healthspan solution.
 It is wealthy with plant-based Healthspan research.
 And, you can get easy to make whole-food, plant-based recipes.

-2) Dr. Neal Barnard is a leading expert in the plant-based diet.
+3) Dr. Neal Barnard is a leading expert in the plant-based diet.
 Check out his book: “Cheese Trap.”
 Warning, this book will end your cheese addiction.
 To reduce inflammation and speed up healing, I gave up dairy just for a few weeks.
 However, after I read the cheese trap, I gave up dairy for good.

-3) Dr. Michael Greger, founder of a NUTRITIONFACTS.ORG – non-commercial, science-based public service.
+4) Dr. Michael Greger, founder of a NUTRITIONFACTS.ORG – non-commercial, science-based public service.
 It is free!
 There are over 1,000 videos related to nutrition research on nearly every aspect of plant-based eating.

-You can pick up How Not to Die Cookbook with a ton of healthy easy to make meals.
+You can pick up the How Not to Die Cookbook with a ton of healthy easy to make meals.

-4) Rich Roll is another hero of mine!
+5) Rich Roll is another hero of mine!